codecoolmark/human-or-ai/README.md

 mvn spring-boot:run -Dspring-boot.run.profiles=dev
 ```

 Upon starting the server it will automatically create the needed database tables.
 User accounts can be created using the client's register form.
-If you want to create quotes you need to set `is_admin` to true for at least one user in the database.
+The project automatically creates an admin account with the email `admin@example.org` and the password `IamAdmin`.
+Quotes can be add by using the admin account.

-__Client:__
+### Client
 ```
 cd client